Are you interested in Dental Sedation or need Dentist Sedation in Brisbane?

 Intravenous (IV) Sedation

 Intravenous (IV) sedation uses a medical grade drip or syringe to administer sedative directly into the bloodstream.
 It is used by dentists when a state of “deep sedation” is needed or useful.
+It can provide the following benefits:

 1. Increased efficiency from jaw and tooth movement control